tubiz/woo-rave/README.md

 ### Automatic Installation
 * 	Login to your WordPress Admin area
 * 	Go to "Plugins > Add New" from the left hand menu
-* 	In the search box type "WooCommerce Flutterwave Payment Gateway"
+* 	In the search box type "Flutterwave Payment Gateway for WooCommerce"
-*	From the search result you will see "WooCommerce Flutterwave Payment Gateway" click on "Install Now" to install the plugin
+*	From the search result you will see "Flutterwave Payment Gateway for WooCommerce" click on "Install Now" to install the plugin
 *	A popup window will ask you to confirm your wish to install the Plugin.